 Critters and Plants

-Speaking of critters that inhabit our Southern Arizona neighborhoods, I just finished reading a very insightful and well-written book entitled: There’s a Bobcat in My Backyard.
-This is an Arizona-Sonora Desert Museum Guide written by Jonathan Hanson.
+Speaking of critters that inhabit our Southern Arizona neighborhoods, I just finished reading a very insightful and well-written book entitled: There’s a Bobcat in My Backyard: Living with and Enjoying Urban Wildlife (Arizona-Sonora Desert Museum Guides) This is an Arizona-Sonora Desert Museum Guide written by Jonathan Hanson.
 Highly recommended.

-Arizona’s Salsa Trail: a Foodie’s Guide to Culinary Tourism – Safford & Southeast Arizona by Christine Maxa & David A. James.
+Arizona’s Salsa Trail – A Foodie’s Guide to Culinary Tourism in Southeastern Arizona by Christine Maxa & David A. James.
 Published by Graham County Chamber of Commerce (2009).
 Thirty-seven original recipes for great Mexican dishes.
 Plus maps, photographs, & descriptions of more than a dozen Mexican restaurants, a tortilla company, & a chili farm you can and should visit.

 History & Heritage

 Empire Ranch (Images of America (Arcadia Publishing) Preserving our Cowboy Heritage the Empire Ranch is a conservation effort for a lifestyle that is disappearing.